>>> def simple_coroutine(): # (1)

 Code that wants to send floats to a coroutine

-cannot use a coroutine with int
+cannot use a coroutine with int as the SendType

-is not a supertype of float
+because int is not a supertype of float.

-In other words, float
+In other words, float is not consistent-with int.

-But it can use a coroutine with complex
+But it can use a coroutine with complex as the SendType,

-is a supertype of float
+because complex is a supertype of float,

-therefore float
+therefore float is consistent-with complex.

-notation makes the contravariance of the second parameter visible:
+The :> notation makes the contravariance of the second parameter visible:

 float :> int